DynamousProjects/PydanticAI-Research-Agent/.github/issue_fix_prompt.md

 **You are operating in a GitHub Actions runner.**

-The GitHub CLI is available as `gh` and authenticated via `GH_TOKEN`.
 Git is available and configured.
-You have write access to repository contents and can create branches, commits, pull requests, and comment on issues.
+You have write access to repository contents.
+The GitHub CLI (`gh`) may be available and authenticated via `GH_TOKEN` - if so, use it to create branches, commits, pull requests, and comment on issues.
+If `gh` is not available or you don't have network access, just make the file changes and the GitHub Actions workflow will handle creating the branch, commit, and pull request automatically.

 ## Your Role
 You are fixing issues in the PydanticAI Research Agent.
 Follow AGENTS.md (in the project root) for PydanticAI development principles and standards.